danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 It provides a couple different versions of loading, useful in a couple different contexts.

+**Note:** The constant `null` can be treated as a module loader.
+When used as such, it "knows" the two modules `core.Io0` and `core.Lang0`.
+These are set up as "bootstrap modules," as otherwise they would be their own dependencies.

 <br><br>
 ### Generic Function Definitions: `ModuleLoader` protocol